KavinSankar123/NotionAutomation/README.md

   - I have another part of the script acting as an uploader to Notion using the Notion API.
   - When I fetch my assignment info, I parse and package the data to be sent through the Notion API.
   - That's it!
+    - Don't get me wrong, this took a while since I had to figure out how the API's worked and how their data was structured when you fetch information from them.